Vandivier/afterecon/content/2015-12-30-the-5-best-arguments-for-atheism.md

 ---
-title: The 5 Best Arguments for Atheism
+title: "The 5 Best Arguments for Atheism"
 date: 2015-12-30 00:26:23
 author: John Vandivier
 ---